Removals to France

 Useful Tips for a Stress-Free Move

-- Prepare a "survival box": Include essential items you will need immediately after arrival (toiletries, a change of clothes, medication, chargers, etc.).
+- Prepare a "survival box": Include essential items you'll need immediately upon arrival (personal hygiene products, a change of clothes, medications, chargers, etc.).